docknetwork/verifiable-claims-engine/verifiable_claims/issuer/README.md

 - `get_byte_array_to_issue`: return byte array that will be hashed, hex-digested and added to the Merkle Tree
 - `add_proof`: associate a a proof with a certificate (in the current implementation, the proof is embedded in the file)

 `TransactionHandler` deals with putting the data on the blockchain.
-Currently only a Bitcoin implementation exists
+Currently only a Bitcoin and an Ethereum implementation exist.

 ## Signing and secret management